trane-project/trane-music/courses/minor_scale/lesson_E_flat/exercise_3/back.md

-The note in degree number 3 of the E♭ minor scale is G♭.
+The note in degree number 3 of the E♭ Minor scale is G♭.